AndrewP-Cloud/school_projects/README.md

 I chose to only use one repository because they are past and a few have broken parts so I am only using this as a means to show familiarity.

-I am still in the process of actively organizing this folder as of 3/1/21
+I am still in the process of actively organizing this folder as of 1/11/2022

-My classes were both Java, but I am currently learning Python and JavaScript so you can expect new projects for those soon.
+My classes were both Java, but I am currently learning other languages so you can expect new projects for those soon.
-When I have new projects I feel shows my skills this will become hidden.
+I will be leaving this open so that my development can be addressed when I have completed more advanced projects.

+***NOTE: All of my college projects aren't here because I was horribly unorganized and uninterested in coding in my college career***

-Project Descriptions:
+Upcoming Project Descriptions:
-[In Progress]
+1. A fully functioning OOP program to display fundementals I learned in college and review them to prep for harder projects.
+2. A functioning .Net application (not sure what app yet)
+3. A small data science project related to food epidemiology that uses Pythons scraping, mySQL for storage and sends to a Tableau for visual represntation.
+5. A website using JavaScript, CSS, and HTML to host my projects and practice visual design
+6. A data structures and algorithms visualizer that will allow me to learn more about them since I only had the data structure part.